Asia-Pacific Journal of Oncology

 Adverse reactions

-Despite significant efficacy in the treatment of NSCLC, immunotherapy has also carried some side effects, such as immune-related adverse events (irAEs), which occur when the activated immune system attacks normal tissues [46].
-Common adverse reactions include mild to moderate rashes, varying degrees of itching, and rare but severe conditions like Stevens-Johnson syndrome and toxic epidermal necrolysis, which require urgent care [47].
-Additionally, PD-1/PD-L1 and CTLA-4 inhibitors often cause severe diarrhea and colitis, potentially requiring corticosteroid intervention.
-Abnormal liver function, indicated by elevated transaminases and jaundice, represents another serious concern.
-Pneumonitis is a serious adverse effect of immunotherapy, presenting symptoms such as cough, shortness of breath, and chest pain, and it may require treatment with corticosteroids and other immunosuppressants.
-Thyroid dysfunctions, including hypothyroidism or hyperthyroidism, often need thyroid hormone replacement or antithyroid medications [48].
-Some patients may develop new-onset diabetes or exacerbation of existing diabetes, which might require insulin therapy.
+While immunotherapy has shown significant efficacy in the treatment of NSCLC, it also carries some side effects, similar to other treatment modalities.
+These side effects are primarily immune-related adverse events (irAEs), which occur when the activated immune system attacks normal tissues [50].
+Common adverse reactions include mild to moderate rashes, varying degrees of itching, and rare but severe conditions like Stevens-Johnson syndrome and toxic epidermal necrolysis, which require urgent care [51].
+Common side effects of PD-1/PD-L1 and CTLA-4 inhibitors can include severe diarrhea and colitis, which may necessitate corticosteroid treatment.
+Another common concern is abnormalities in liver function, usually evidenced by rises in transaminases and jaundice.
+More serious is pneumonitis, representing a well-known side effect of immunotherapy, presenting with symptoms including cough, shortness of breath, and chest pain, requiring treatment with corticosteroids and other immunosuppressants.
+Thyroid dysfunctions, which include hypothyroidism or hyperthyroidism, are often treated with the replacement of thyroid hormone or with antithyroid medications [52].
+Some patients may develop new-onset diabetes mellitus can occur; preexisting diabetes mellitus can deteriorate, sometimes requiring insulin therapy.

 Future prospects

-Building on the success of PD-1/PD-L1 and CTLA-4 inhibitors in treating NSCLC, researchers are investigating additional immune checkpoint targets, including LAG-3, TIM-3, and TIGIT.
-These novel inhibitors could expand treatment options for NSCLC patients, particularly those resistant to current therapies.
-Future strategies might include dual immune checkpoint inhibition, such as combining PD-1/PD-L1 inhibitors with CTLA-4 inhibitors, to potentially enhance T-cell activity, leading to higher efficacy and longer survival [49], [50].
-Current research is exploring biomarkers that predict responses to immunotherapy, such as tumor mutational burden (TMB), microsatellite instability (MSI), and specific gene mutations.
-These biomarkers help identify patients most likely to respond to immunotherapy, enabling the optimization of treatment plans.
-Additionally, analyzing circulating tumor DNA (ctDNA) and other biomarkers in the blood can provide real-time monitoring of tumor dynamics, assess treatment effectiveness, and detect resistance early [51].
-Emerging therapies like oncolytic virus therapy and CAR-T cell therapy show promising application prospects.
-Future combinations of oncolytic virus therapy with immune checkpoint inhibitors may enhance efficacy.
-Although CAR-T cell therapy is mainly used for hematological malignancies, its application in solid tumors, including NSCLC, is under exploration.
-Through genetic modification, T-cells can be enhanced to recognize better and kill tumor cells, potentially becoming a significant treatment option in the future.
-In summary, immunotherapy for NSCLC has made remarkable progress recently.
-The development of new immune checkpoint inhibitors, application of combination therapies, advancement of personalized and precision medicine, exploration of emerging therapies, and strategies to overcome resistance provide additional treatment options and improved prognoses for NSCLC patients [49].
-Ongoing research and clinical trials are expected to increasingly vitalize immunotherapy’s role in NSCLC treatment, improving patient survival rates and quality of life.
+The successes of PD-1/PD-L1 and CTLA-4 inhibitors represent the foundation in the NSCLC application of immune checkpoint blockade.
+Several other immune checkpoint targets are presently under investigation, including among others LAG-3, TIM-3, and TIGIT.
+For example, Relatlimab (a LAG-3 inhibitor) has shown enhanced efficacy in early clinical trials when used in combination with PD-1 inhibitor nivolumab.
+In a phase III clinical trial, the combination of Relatlimab and nivolumab was used to treat melanoma patients, and the results showed that the combination therapy had significant survival benefits compared to using nivolumab alone [53].
+These newer checkpoint inhibitors will offer further therapeutic options for NSCLC patients, including those who become resistant to current therapies.
+Future dual immune checkpoint inhibition, such as combinations involving PD-1/PD-L1 inhibitors and CTLA-4 inhibitors, may further enhance the activity of T cells and be associated with increased efficacy and survival benefits [54].
+Biomarkers predictive of responses to immunotherapy, such as tumor mutational burden (TMB), microsatellite instability (MSI), and specific gene mutations, are currently under deep research.
+These biomarkers enable the identification of patients who are most likely to benefit from immunotherapy and support the optimization of treatment plans.
+Moreover, analyzing circulating tumor DNA (ctDNA) and other biomarkers in the blood can also present real-time monitoring of tumor dynamics, evaluate treatment effectiveness, and monitor resistance early [55].
+Other emerging therapies are oncolytic virus therapy and CAR-T cell therapy, both of which have promising application prospects.
+In the future, oncolytic virus therapy could be combined with immune checkpoint inhibitors for better efficacy.
+While CAR-T cell therapy is mainly used for hematological malignancies, it is also being explored for solid tumors, including NSCLC.
+Through genetic modification, T cells can be enhanced to better recognize and kill tumor cells, potentially becoming a significant treatment option in the future.
+In summary, immunotherapy for NSCLC has made remarkable progress in recent years, with even greater prospects ahead.
+The development of new immune checkpoint inhibitors, application of combination therapies, advancement of personalized and precision medicine, exploration of emerging therapies, and strategies to overcome resistance provide additional treatment options and improved prognoses for NSCLC patients [56].
+Through ongoing research and clinical trials, immunotherapy is expected to play an increasingly important role in the treatment of NSCLC, improving patient survival rates and quality of life.

 Conclusion

-The review provides an overview of immune therapy pathways pertinent to NSCLC, elucidating the mechanisms of action of PD-1/PD-L1, CTLA-4, oncolytic viruses, and CAR-T cells.
-It also summarized the mechanisms of action of traditional and novel immune checkpoint inhibitors, oncolytic viruses, and the clinical applications and research progress of biomarkers.
-Furthermore, the review highlighted the potential side effects associated with immunotherapy and offered insights into future directions in this rapidly evolving field.
-This comprehensive examination aims to deepen understanding of the current landscape and future potential of immunotherapy in NSCLC.
+In our review, we gave an overview of immune therapy pathways related to NSCLC: the mechanism of action of the PD-1/PD-L1, CTLA-4, oncolytic viruses, and CAR-T cells.
+Then, we summarized the action mechanism of both the traditional and novel immune checkpoint inhibitors, oncolytic virus, and clinical application and research progress of biomarkers.
+Furthermore, the review also referred to the possible immunotherapy-related side effects and provided an overview of future perspectives in this rapidly changing field.
+With the present extensive review, we would like to contribute to a better understanding of the current status and future promises of immunotherapy in NSCLC.

 Declaration